mathewajk/LingTube/README.md

 # LingTube
-Tools for scraping and doing linguistic analysis with YouTube data.
-This pipeline is intended as a resource for language researchers to download YouTube video captions and audio for textual or phonetic analysis.
+LingTube is a suite of tools for scraping and doing linguistic analysis with YouTube data.
+This pipeline is intended as a resource for language researchers who want to download YouTube video captions and audio for textual or phonetic analysis.

 **Disclaimer/Important Note: Scripts have been developed and thoroughly tested only on MacOS.
-In addition, while the scraping scripts can be used for any language, processing of captions and audio have only been developed for and tested on English speech at the moment.**
+In addition, while scraping will work for captions in any language, processing of captions and audio have only been developed for and tested on English speech at the moment.**

-## Updates
+## Changelog
+* 10/05/21: All "base" functions moved to Base module
 * 08/12/21: Scripts reorganized and renamed (with order); structure and documentation update underway
 * 04/06/21: Currently under active development